nextpyp/pyp/docs/install/attach-slurm.rst

     host = 'slurm-login.myorganization.org'

 Feel free to add any other relevant SLURM configuration here as well.
-You can find more information about all of the available settings in the `full documentation for the configuration file <../reference/config.html>`_.
+You can find more information about all of the available settings in the :doc:`full documentation for the configuration file <../reference/config>`.

 Additonally, it may be helpful to set a few other commonly-needed options now, depending on your SLURM environment: